PARENTING | Extended Breastfeeding – Why I’m Milking It

 It was exactly what we both needed.

 It felt absolutely normal.
 I wasn’t overjoyed or tearful, I was relieved.
-It just felt right.
+Breastfeeding him just felt right.

-Archie stays at my parents for 2 nights and days a week, I work full days 4 days a week and even when he’s home, I don’t get to see him before I go to work as he’s normally still asleep.
-So I reconnect with him by nurturing him in a way that we both know works and that we both love doing.
+Archie stays at my parents for 2 nights a week, I work full days 4 days a week and even when he’s home, I don’t get to see him before I go to work as he’s normally still asleep.
+So breastfeeding him is my way of reconnecting with him – nurturing him in a way that we both know works and we both love.

-One mum on Instagram hit the nail on the head when she sent me a supportive message about it; “What’s wrong with the status quo?
+One mum on Instagram hit the nail on the head when she sent me a supportive message; “What’s wrong with the status quo?
 If it’s not broken why fix it?”

 My mum told me the year Archie was born that it was just normal in the Philippines (where she is from) to see a toddler running to their mother to be breastfed.
-I reminded myself of that last week and it gave me the courage to go on.
+This gave me the courage to continue.